redmoncoreyl/page-rank/README.md

 After getting the list of URLs in the network, a second pass gets the list of links and words on each page.
 The links are considered arcs in the network.

 ### 2. Rank pages
 The program uses the ubiquitous [PageRank](https://wikipedia.org/wiki/PageRank) algorithm to rank the nodes in the network.
-The damping factor *d = 0.9*.
+The damping factor is *d = 0.9*.

 ### 3. Index pages
 The program preprocess a word index.
-The index is a hash table which maps words to a list of pages which contain that word.
+The index is a hash table which maps a word to a list of pages which contain that word.
 The domain of the hash table is the union of all words which appear on any page in the webpage data file.

 ### 4. Get input
 The program prompts the user for a search word input.
 The search engine then returns an importance-ordered list of webpages containing that word.
-Then input is requested again.
-Use your command-line termination shortcut to terminate.
+Then input is repeatedly requested again.
+Use your command-line termination shortcut (such as `Ctrl + C`) to terminate.